Select a guide below:

 I hope you’re doing well!
 My name is [your name] and I’m reaching out because I recently applied for the [position] position I saw on [platform] and noticed you are a [role] at [company].

 While I am not sure if you are the right person to contact, I wanted to reach out to you specifically because I was interested in the work you are doing, specifically [something from their LinkedIn or something the company is working on].
-I am a skilled digital marketer with strong copywriting chops and I believe I would hit the ground running and be a great fit for your team.
+I am an experienced product manager looking to use my skills at a mission-driven company and I believe I would hit the ground running and be a great fit for your team.

 I would appreciate the opportunity to learn more about you and the company.
 Would you be free for a 15-minute call, either at [timeframe 1] or [timeframe 2]?
 In advance, I have attached my resume for your review.
 I really appreciate your consideration and look forward to hearing from you.